mcpcpc/mcpcpc.github.io/_posts/2020-12-02-linode-xorg-vnc-servers.md

 ---
 layout: post
-title: Xorg and VNC servers on Linode VM
+title: Xorg and VNC Servers on a Linode VM
 description: Configuring a minimal VNC and Xorg Server on a Linode virtual machine.
 ---